 \subsection{Further Evaluations and Discussion}

 \textbf{Effect of Two-stage Progressive Learning.} We compare the final results of the Stage I and the Stage II on the private test set of CityFlow (see Table \ref{table:stage}).
-We do not evaluate the performance on the validation set we splitted, since we utilize the all training images into fine-tuning.
+We do not evaluate the performance on the validation set we splitted, since we utilize all training images into fine-tuning.
 The model of Stage II has arrived $87.45 \%$ Rank@1 and $75.60\%$ mAP accuracy, which has significantly surpassed the one of Stage I $+7.39\%$ mAP and $+4.75\%$ Rank@1.
 It verifies the effectiveness of the two-stage learning.
 In the Stage I, the target training set, \ie, CityFlow, only occupy $6\%$ of VehicleNet.
 The learned model, therefore, is sub-optimal for the target environment.
-To further optimize the model for CityFlow, the second stage fine-tuning helps to minor the gap between VehicleNet and the target training set, yielding better performance.
-Besides, we also observe similar results on the other two datasets, \ie, VeRi-776 and VehicleID.
+To further optimize the model for CityFlow, the second stage fine-tuning helps to minor the gap between VehicleNet and the target set, yielding better performance.
+We also observe similar results on the other two datasets, \ie, VeRi-776 and VehicleID.
 As shown in the last two row of Table \ref{table:veri}, the Stage-II fine-tuning could further boost the performance.